Non-payment of salaries, pensions: HC asks North MCD to give list of assets, bank balance | Law-Order

 - India

-The Delhi High Court Monday directed North Municipal Corporation of Delhi (North MCD) to disclose its list of assets and bank balance to examine the issue of non-payment of salaries to the employees and pensions for those retired.
+The Delhi High Court Monday directed North Municipal Corporation of Delhi (North MCD) to disclose its list of assets and bank balance to examine the issue of non-payment of salaries to the employees and pensions for those retired, saying right to receive dues constitute their fundamental right.

 The high court warned it will now start attaching the civic body’s properties as the employees and retired staff cannot wait endlessly for salaries and pensions.

-A bench of Justices Vipin Sanghi and Jasmeet Singh directed the North MCD’s chairman to file the affidavit disclosing the assets and bank balances and listed the matter for further hearing on July 8.
+A bench of Justices Vipin Sanghi and Jasmeet Singh directed the North MCD’s commissioner to file the affidavit disclosing the assets and bank balances by July 4 and listed the matter for further hearing on July 8.

+“We have already said that the right to receive salaries and pensions constitutes a fundamental right and we have already directed the corporations to ensure timely payment of salaries and pensions of their employees and pensioners,” the bench said, adding that, “now we are going to attach your assets”.

+The court said either the corporation shall retrench some of its staff or increase its revenue but it must timely pay its employees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)